PhilRunninger/vim-robots/README.md

 Start a game with the `:Robots` command.

+Your player is indicated by the green circle.
+Robots are pink squares, and the junk piles are orange triangles.
+Depending on your terminal color settings, your colors may vary.

 Move your player around the screen with these keys:

 Main Keyboard | Number Keypad | Direction